Benefits of Exercise

 - Participate in a pulmonary rehabilitation program.

-- Do you have questions and concerns about managing exertion during sexual activity?
-Here are some suggestions »
+- Do you have questions and concerns about managing your daily activities like bathing or dressing?
+Here are some suggestions.